andresaltamiranom/ICPC-Handbook/Algorithms/Mathematics/Delaunay Triangulation.md

 ## Applications

 1) The Euclidean minimum spanning tree of a set of points is a subset of the Delaunay triangulation of the same points, and this can be exploited to compute it efficiently.

 2) For modelling terrain or other objects given a set of sample points, the Delaunay triangulation gives a nice set of triangles to use as polygons in the model.
 In particular, the Delaunay triangulation avoids narrow triangles (as they have large circumcircles compared to their area).

 3) Delaunay triangulations can be used to determine the density or intensity of points samplings by means of the Delaunay tessellation field estimator (DTFE).

 4) Delaunay triangulations are often used to build meshes for space-discretised solvers such as the finite element method and the finite volume method of physics simulation, because of the angle guarantee and because fast triangulation algorithms have been developed.

 5) Constrained Delaunay triangulation (a generalization of the Delaunay triangulation that forces certain required segments into the triangulation) has found applications in path planning in automated driving.

-Following is an implementation that can find the Delaunay triangulation of a given set of points.
+Following is an implementation that can find the Delaunay triangulation of a given set of points:

 ```cpp